openshift/aws-account-operator/README.md

 ## 2.1.
 AccountPool CR

-The AccountPool CR holds the information about the available number of accounts that can be claimed for cluster provisioning
+The AccountPool CR holds the information about the available number of accounts that can be claimed for cluster provisioning.

 ```yaml
 apiVersion: aws.managed.openshift.io/v1alpha1